apache/couchdb-documentation/src/cluster/sharding.rst

 Resharding a database to a new q value
 --------------------------------------

-The q value for a database can only be set when the database is created, precluding live resharding.
+The ``q`` value for a database can only be set when the database is created, precluding live resharding.
 Instead, to reshard a database, it must be regenerated.
 Here are the steps:

 1. Create a temporary database with the desired shard settings, by specifying the q value as a query parameter during the PUT operation.
+2. Stop clients accessing the database.
-2. Replicate the primary database to the temporary one.
+3. Replicate the primary database to the temporary one.
 Multiple replications may be required if the primary database is under active use.
-3. Delete the primary database. **Make sure nobody is using it!**
+4. Delete the primary database. **Make sure nobody is using it!**
-4. Recreate the primary database with the desired shard settings.
+5. Recreate the primary database with the desired shard settings.
+6. Clients can now access the database again.
-5. Replicate the temporary back to the primary.
+7. Replicate the temporary back to the primary.
-6. Delete the temporary database.
+8. Delete the temporary database.

 Once all steps have completed, the database can be used again.
 The cluster will create and distribute its shards according to placement